jikovec/Advent-of-Code-2022/README.md

 ## Run solutions

 Each Python project contains a `input.txt` file, holding the puzzle input.
-Simply run the project to get the solution.
+Simply run the Python project to get the solution.

 ## Other years